 The on chip 1.25V reference is internally tied to the converter's reference input and is output to the REFOUT pin.
-A $0.1\mu F$ capacitor should be placed on the REFOUT pin.
-It is possible to reduce this capacitor, but the transition noise increases.
-A $0.1\mu F$ capacitor should also be placed on the COMP pin.
+A $0.1\mu\text{F}$ capacitor should be placed on the REFOUT pin.
+It is possible to reduce this capacitor, but the transition noise increases (see Figure 4).
+A $0.1\mu\text{F}$ capacitor should also be placed on the COMP pin.
 This pin is tied to an internal point in the reference and is used for stability.
-In order for the reference to remain stable the capacitor placed on the COMP pin must be greater than or equal to the capacitor tied to the REFOUT pin.
-The REFOUT pin cannot be overridden by an external voltage.
-If a reference voltage greater than 1.25V is required, the LTC2450/LTC2452 should be used.

 Figure 15.
-LTC2460/LTC2462 Analog Input/Reference Equivalent Circuit
+LTC2470/LTC2472 Analog Input/Reference Equivalent Circuit